fuentediezjaime/pIC50_prediction_pipeline/README.md

 All the runs provide very similar values for the MAE, which start to differ only in the 3rd decimal place.
 It seems that indeed the error landscape is quite flat, since both very "deep" (1) and very "shallow but branched" models (2) can provide similar results, it seems that there is no clear minimum, only small minima.
 This supports the idea that the signal/noise ratio in our dataset is low, and a possible fix for this could be the selection of key features on the existing combined fingerprint.
 We rank the features according to their importance to the LGBM model, and plot them:

 ![Texto alternativo](plots/Ranking_vs_ID.png)

+We see that the most important features are in general the ones above the dotted line: the morgan features are more relevant than the RDKIT features, as we could already infer from the previous error values.
+Also, the highest raking points are those with the highest index: they are the scalar elements that were added to the fingerprint.

+We now build a set containing, without repetition, the top 100 features of each of the 4 simulations that were ran, and use it to train a new model.